 Archery GB publish classification tables for all rounds and scores and for every gender/age group/bowtype in target and field.
 Northern Counties provide for clout.
 Your club's records officer will normally look after club members' classification up to Bowman level.

-Gaining a classification requires three scores at or above the required level and competitions may request you give your classification so you can compete against archers of the same standard rather than competing against the whole field.
+Gaining a classification requires three scores, shot within a calendar year, at or above the required level.
+Competitions may request you give your classification so you can compete against archers of the same standard rather than competing against the whole field.

 If you wish to look up what score levels you need to attain to reach these level all the details are in the Archery GB Standard Operating Procedures (SAPs).